 WELCOME TO SAUBLE TOWNSHIP, LAKE COUNTY, MICHIGAN

-For all PUBLIC NOTICES, click on PUBLIC NOTICES, under the INFORMATION Tab
+FOR ALL PUBLIC NOTICES, click on PUBLIC NOTICES, under the INFORMATION Tab

 ~ ~ ~

-NEW ZONING ADMINISTRATOR - ROBERT (Bob) HALL - saubletwpzoning@gmail.com
+ZONING ADMINISTRATOR - ROBERT (Bob) HALL -

 CAN I BURN TODAY? https://www2.dnr.state.mi.us/burnpermits/